mylesbuckley/mylesbuckley.github.io/_posts/2022-10-15-Stranki-An-Explanation-Of-The-Algorithm.md

 ---
 title: "Stranki"
 categories:
-excerpt: "Discover the Swiss cheese holes in your knowledge!
-Determine Your Understanding of N Things in O(Log(N))!
-In this post I explain the algorithm."
+excerpt: "An Algorithm to Determine Someones Understanding of N Things in O(Log(N))"
 tags:
   - PersonalProject
 ---